 Future Horizons is an American Occupational Therapy Association

 (AOTA) approved provider of continuing education.
-This conference is offered for 0.6 AOTA CEUs/6 Contact Hours, Intermediate Level, Professional.
+This conference is offered up to 0.6 AOTA CEUs, Intermediate Level, Professional.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 Future Horizons is dedicated to making its courses, events and meetings accessible to all.
 We strive to provide access – to the fullest extent possible – to our conferences based on an awareness of participants’ needs.
 If you require assistance due to a disability, please provide Future Horizons with the information and we will engage in a process to work with each individual to determine appropriate accommodations.
 Requests need to be received no later than 2 weeks prior to event date.
 Please click the below button to send your request for special accommodations or visit our contact us page.